TrendingTechnology/replit-cli/README.md

 ## Installation
 - Make sure you have Python 3.6 or higher installed.
 To do so, type `python` inside of a Command Prompt/Terminal instance.
 If you have Python installed, a Python shell will come up with the version number. (type ` quit() ` inside of the python shell to quit it) If you do not have Python 3.6+ or do not have Python at all, you can install it by downloading the installer for your platform located [here](https://www.python.org/downloads/)
-- Once you have python, run the following command- ` pip install replit-cli `, preferably with Administrator access (This includes Administrator accounts on macOS, and `Run as Administrator` on Windows) to make sure that your PC recognizes Replit CLI properly.
+- Once you have python, run the following command- ` pip install repl-cli `, preferably with Administrator access (This includes Administrator accounts on macOS, and `Run as Administrator` on Windows) to make sure that your PC recognizes Replit CLI properly.
 - Once installed, type `replit` into a shell to get started!

 ## Documentation